Rucatues/README-Genie/Develop/blahblah.md

 [Click here](github.com/asdf) to go to my Github.

-Contact me anytime for questions via email at <adf>
+Contact me anytime for questions via email at <asdf>